frannnkkyy/frannnkkyy/README.md

 I enjoy understanding how a real process works, identifying what can be simplified and transforming it into an interface that feels clear and easy to use.
 My background also includes IT support, ServiceNow, databases, technical documentation and UI design.

-I'm currently looking for a **Junior Frontend Developer**, **Web Developer** or **Software Developer Trainee** position where I can contribute while continuing to learn from an experienced development team.
+I'm currently looking for a Junior Frontend Developer, Web Developer or Software Developer opportunity where I can contribute to real projects while continuing to grow as a developer.

 <br>